 StayLocal is a part of the Louisiana Coalition for E-Fairness, a partnership between StayLocal, Greater New Orleans, Inc., and the Louisiana Retailers Association working with Louisiana businesses to resolve sales tax discrepancies between brick & mortar retailers and out of state online sellers that hinder local businesses’ ability to compete and grow their business.

 StayLocal and our partners worked on the state level to push for legislation that would allow Louisiana to collect sales tax from big box online retailers like Amazon, thereby helping local businesses compete more fairly.
 We want our local businesses to be able to compete effectively and grow their business, and in turn, contribute to statewide economic growth and job creation.

 There are two e-fairness House Bills in Louisiana

 January 2017 - Amazon begins collecting sales tax in Louisiana on January 1, 2017!
 This ensures equal and fair taxation of brick- and-mortars (who have always collected sales tax) and online mega-retailers.
 Get the details.

-June 2016 - Louisiana Senate passed E-fairness bill HB121 (vote of 90 yeas and 2 nays) that requires remote dealers either collect sales tax on LA sales or better inform consumers how much they owe in sales tax.
+June 2016 - Louisiana Senate passed E-fairness bill HB121 (vote of 90 yeas and 2 nays) that requires remote retailers to annually inform consumers much how much total sales tax they owe if retailers do not collect sales tax at the point of purchase.
 Read the bill.

 February 2016 - Governor John Bel Edwards called a special 6 week session